openstack-archive/deb-python-dogpile.core/README.rst

 the "stale" version of the resource remain available at this time while the new one is generated.

-Dogpile is at the core of the `dogpile.cache <http://bitbucket.org/zzzeek/dogpile.cache>`_ package which provides for a basic cache API and sample backends based on the dogpile concept.
+dogpile.core is at the core of the `dogpile.cache <http://bitbucket.org/zzzeek/dogpile.cache>`_ package which provides for a basic cache API and sample backends based on the dogpile concept.

 Development Status
 -------------------

-Please note Dogpile is new and has only had minimal production usage !
+Please note dogpile.core is new and has only had minimal production usage !
 Comments and improvements are welcome.
 Since this is concurrency-oriented code, please review the source and let me know about potential issues.
 As always, **use at your own risk!**